 ELB: 10.0.51.0/24(zone-b), 10.0.52.0/24(zone-d)

 Database (RDS): 10.0.11.0/24(zone-b), 10.0.12.0/24(zone-d)

-Always choose the same availability zones for all tiers.
+Always choose the same Amazon Availability Zones for all tiers.
 For example, if you choose two zones for high availability and use us-east-1a and us-east1b, then maintain those same 1a and 1b zones for all tiers.
 This will minimize data transfer charges because data transfers between instances within the same availability zone are free.